-Saturday, 20 December 2008
+Saturday, December 20, 2008

 14th Century.
-A woman tricks the naive Andreuccio that she is his sister, robs him in her home and throws him out on the street.
+A woman tricks the naive Andreuccio that she is his sister.
+As he prepares to spend the night at her apartment, he is thrown out through a trap door while trying to go on a toilet.
+The woman then keeps all his money he left behind, leaving him alone on the street at night.
 But he becomes rich by plundering graves...
 A woman is hiding her lover in a vase from her husband...
 A young lad pretends to be mute and gets a job as a gardener in a convent.
-But all the nuns want to lose virginity with him, so he rebels and speaks up...
+But all the nuns want to lose virginity with him, since they expect he will not be able to tell anyone, anyway.
+However, after too many of them line up, he rebels and speaks up...
 A painter is making a mural in a church...
 A girl, Caterina, places her bed on the open so that her lover could visit her...
 The three brothers eliminate the lover of their sister...
 A priest tricks a fool by promising to transform his wife into a mule at day in order to help him at his farm...
-A man dies and his ghost shows up to proclaim his brother that it's not a sin to have intercourse.
+A man dies and his ghost shows up to proclaim his brother that it's not a sin to have sex.